mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) SetReportId(v string)
 ```

-SetReportId gets a reference to the given datadog.NullableString and assigns it to the ReportId field.
+SetReportId gets a reference to the given common.NullableString and assigns it to the ReportId field.

 <a name="ReportsData.SetReportIdNil"></a>
 ### func \(\*ReportsData\) [SetReportIdNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L537>)